gunjx/cs50-harvardx/README.md

 # README

 A collection of programs written in C and Python.
 The programs are in order from less to more difficult.
 All programs were created as solutions to the problem sets of Harvard University's online course: CS50's Introduction to Computer Science.
-Via lectures and problem sets the course teaches students how to think algorithmically and solve problems efficiently.
+In lectures and problem sets the course teaches students how to think algorithmically and solve problems efficiently.

 In many cases the CS50 staff provides a rudimentary structure for the solutions.
 Therefore the programs below are often a mix between code that is provided and my code as part of the solution to the problem sets.
 More information about CS50: https://docs.cs50.net/2018/spring/syllabus/cscie50.html.